11 Steps: North Carolina Home Buying Process

 Flush all toilets

-Inspect ceilings, wall and floors for any signs of water damage
+Inspect ceilings, walls, and floors for any signs of water damage

 Run garbage disposal and all exhaust fans

-Congratulations on making it to this exciting step!
+Congratulations on making it to this exciting step.
 Fewer days are more exciting and anxiously anticipated than closing day.
+Here are some common questions about closing on your home.

 What should I expect at the closing?